 The Colby College Museum of Art is a collecting and teaching museum dedicated to the preservation, display, and interpretation of the visual arts.
 We embrace within our collections works of art from diverse cultures and historical periods, with a focus on American art, and commitment to collecting and exhibiting contemporary art.
 We manage these resources for the benefit of the Colby College community, the region, and the nation, and we aspire to display works that embody the highest standards of achievement.

 The Colby College Museum is a nonprofit institution and accredited member of the American Alliance of Museums (AAM).
-The Museum is an institutional member of New England Association of Museums (NEMA), the Association of Academic Museums and Galleries (AAMG), and the Association of Art Museum Directors.
+The Museum is an institutional member of New England Association of Museums (NEMA), the Association of Academic Museums and Galleries (AAMG), the Association of Art Museum Directors, and Maine Archives & Museums.

 In the early 1950s Adeline and Caroline Wing gave paintings by William Merritt Chase, Winslow Homer, and Andrew Wyeth to Colby College.
 In 1956 Mr. and Mrs. Ellerton M. Jetté donated their American Heritage Collection, comprising 76 works by American folk artists.
 The next year the College received the Helen Warren and Willard Howe Cummings collection of American paintings and watercolors.
 Two years later, in 1959, the Museum opened its first official galleries in the Bixler Art and Music Center.
 The Jetté Galleries, a major addition designed by E. Verner Johnson and Associates, opened in 1973.
 In that same year Norma B. Marin and John Marin Jr. gave 25 works of art by John Marin.
 The John Marin Collection at the Colby College Museum of Art remains the largest collection of Marin’s work in an academic museum in the country.
 In 1984 the Museum celebrated its 25th anniversary with the exhibition, Portrait of New England Places, which covered a span of nearly 200 years in American art.